teikmeout/react_to-do/lessons/03-React/02-static-react.md

   </nav>
 ```

 Make sure to **`import`** this new component in `App.jsx`, and use the appropriate JSX tag in your App.
+Test your syntax by slowly adding each component one-by-one, and fixing any errors.

+> The most common mistake here is to use the HTML `class=` attribute.
+JSX does **not** like this.
+Change all the `class=` to `className=`.

 ###Step 5 The Rest

-Repeat the steps above to build out the
+Repeat the steps above to build out the rest
   1. `Footer`
   2. `TaskForm`
   3. `TaskList`